I'll correct that grammar—seriously.

 I've simply got you covered.

 Have you ever noticed when something is so well-written, that you almost don't notice it?
 Excellent writing flows smoothly off the page.
-That's the kind of proofreading and editing I believe in.
+That's the kind of editing I believe in.
 My name is Brie, and my goal is to help you produce the best possible content while allowing your voice to shine through.

 It's been my pleasure to assist published authors, first-time authors, blog writers, and corporations.
 I can't wait to assist you!

 Editing is the broad term for grammatically and structurally reviewing various written projects.
 All of these editing levels maintain the author's voice.